NCAS-CMS/cfa-conventions/source/cfa.md

 A dimension of the multi-dimensional orthogonal array of fragments that defines the *aggregated data*.

-**parent file**

-The netCDF file that contains the *aggregated variable*, and may also contain some or all of the *fragments*.

 ## Aggregation variables

-A *aggregation variable* does not contain its own data, as is usual for CF-netCDF variables, instead it contains instructions on how to create its data as an aggregation of data from other sources.
+A *aggregation variable* does not contain its own data, as is usual for netCDF variables, instead it contains instructions on how to create its data as an aggregation of data from other sources.

 When created by an application program, the data of an aggregation